Practical Nursing Program

 A student must be 18 years of age and a high school graduate or have passed the GED test to apply.
-Students must complete a criminal background check, and the background check must be clear before official enrollment in the program will occur.
+Students must complete a criminal background check and drug screen, and the criminal background check and drug screen must be clear before official enrollment in the program will occur.
 Students are subject to drug screenings throughout their enrollment in the program.

 Practical Nursing Students will be selected for enrollment by a point system, based on the following criteria: Kaplan Admission Test scores, advanced coursework, and medical certifications.
 Application deadline is April 15 for the following fall.)

 After graduation, students are eligible to apply for the state licensure examination.
 Classroom instruction is supplemented with clinical experiences in area hospitals.
 Specific course requirements may be found in the PTC catalog.
 Acceptance into the PTC Practical Nursing program is highly competitive with 40 positions each year for the Traditional Track and 10 positions every other year for the Nontraditional Track.

 Pursuant to Act 1208, persons who have been convicted of a crime may not be eligible for licensure as a Practical Nurse in the state of Arkansas.

 This program of study includes required summer courses and special program fees beyond current tuition and college fees.